menu

 Demographics

-The education level of Fairbury citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.33% of adults 25 and older in Fairbury have a college degree.
+The education level of Fairbury citizens is a little higher than the average for US cities and towns: 21.16% of adults in Fairbury have at least a bachelor's degree.

 The people who call Fairbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fairbury residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Fairbury include German, Irish, English, Italian, and Swiss.